Teitrheim/social-media-client/readme.md

 During development, there was an inconsistency in version numbering due to a series of major and minor updates that were not sequentially tagged.
 The versioning jumped from "1.1.0" to "1.0.1", then to "1.0.2", followed by a reset to "0.0.1" and "0.0.2".

 This issue has been addressed by setting the version to "1.2.0", representing the current state of the project after significant feature updates and minor patches.
+The newest version is 1.3.3.
 This correction aligns with the semantic versioning principles and ensures clarity and consistency in future updates.
 Getting Started

 bash